David-Reset/Concrete-Structures-Constructability-Framework/tools/evidence-rating-rubric.md

 > **The trap this table exists to prevent.** A parameter with millimetres in it is **not** automatically *measured*.
 Bar spacing (150 / 200 / 250 / 300), bar diameter (N12 / N16 / N20), pod depth (225 / 300 / 375) and fire-resistance levels come off a **standard menu** — the quality rubric calls these **chosen**, and so must this one.
 Asking for cut-off evidence at 260 mm demands a boundary no drawing ever lands on. **A menu value is a call, not a cut-off.**

+> **Recognising the awkward one — *judged*.** *Measured* has a number, *chosen* has a menu, *counted* has a tally; *judged* has none of these, which is why it slips.
+A judged entry's bands are **described states of the design, ordered best to worst**, and the reader decides which description the design matches.
+Reinforcement-callout clarity is the type case — clean callouts, through a callout missing its laying order, to fully encoded notation — no measurement, no parts to pick.
+It is **not measured** (nothing sits on a continuum; the quality has no units) and **not chosen** (the bands describe the condition the design is *already in*, not interchangeable options you select between).
+What gets tested is the **ordering of the states and the call** (Step 5), never a cut-off.

 ---

 ## Step 2 — Grade every source on two axes